KenN7/vim-arsync/README.md

 - [ ] deactivate auto sync on error
 - [ ] better handle comments in conf file

-## Acknoledgements
+## Acknowledgements

 This plugin was inspired by [vim-hsftp](https://github.com/hesselbom/vim-hsftp) but vim-arsync offers more (rsync, ignore, async...).

-This plugins ships with the [async.vim](https://github.com/prabirshrestha/async.vim) library for async operation with vim and neovim.
+This plugins uses the [async.vim](https://github.com/prabirshrestha/async.vim) library for async operation with vim and neovim.